FOLLOW US

 The Role of Oral Medication on PTSD

-Treatment of PTSD often includes both oral medication along with psychotherapy.
+Treatment of PTSD often includes both oral medication and psychotherapy.
 Oral medication can help manage the symptoms, but they do not treat the root cause of PTSD.
 Medication is a great way to help you get to a place where you can begin processing your trauma and healing.

 Types of medications used for treating PTSD include: